rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 ```
 The conformer ids are returned in `mol1_cids` and `mol2_cids` and
 there are two overloaded functions with different ways of supplying
 the information.
-As before, the CSD-based method is invoked by that
+As before, the CSD-based method is invoked by the
-last two `true` parameters, and in the example above the the default
+last two `true` parameters, and in the example above the default
 number of conformations to be produced has been changed from 10 to 20.
 The conformers so generated can be aligned
 to each other and the RMS values calculated